dharmjit/dharmjit/README.md

 ### 🤵 About Me:

-- 🔭 Working as Software/Technical Architect.
+- 🔭 Working as Software Developer/Software Architect.
 - 🌱 Lucky to work on all aspects of softwares ranging from development to deployment.
 - 👯 An Open Source enthusiast.